In Memoriam – James McMahon

 Press release – DREAM Project

-Please find here a press release on the DREAM Project (www.dream2020.org) implemented by the Institute/Department in a larger European consortium coordinated by online.sodapdf.com.
+Please find here a press release on the DREAM Project (www.dream2020.org) implemented by the Institute/Department in a larger European consortium.
 Here you can find several pictures and videos presenting our new ROBOmembers.

 New clinical trial investigating comparatively the efficacy of rational-emotive & cognitive-behavior therapy (REBT/CBT) and medication (sertraline) in youth depression